ignacioq/Tapestree.jl/docs/src/man/insane.md

 2. `iTbd`: is the full BDD tree.
   * It has the additional field `lμ`:  an array specifying the Brownian motion evolution of log-extinction rates.

+### Insane DBM trees (`sTxs`)

+  * `dt` a decimal specifying the time step of the GBM discretization.
+  * `fdt` a decimal specifying the final time step of the GBM discretization.
+  * `xv` an array specifying the Brownian motion evolution of traits.
+  * `lσ2` an array specifying the Geometric Brownian motion evolution of rates.

 ### Reading and saving newick trees